arnellebalane/wifi-cli/readme.md

 ```
 $ wf

-  You are connected to "NETWORK_NAME"
+  You are currently connected to NETWORK_NAME
 ```

 Scan nearby wireless networks: